Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/15-post-link-recompile/DirectRecompileMakefile_Flow.md

 ## Phase 2: Recompile the AI Engine Application, Package the New System, and Rerun Hardware Emulation

 AI Engine compilation in phase 1 generates numerous files in the `Work` directory.
-The `Work/temp/graph_aie_routed.aiecst` file contains all the constraints that can be used during AI Engine compilation to get the exact same placement.
-From this file, extract the constraints related to the PLIO interface nodes, removing the other nodes and all the port constraints:
+The `Work/temp/graph_aie_routed.aiecst` file contains all the constraints that you can use during AI Engine compilation to get the exact same placement.
+From this file, remove the constraints related to the programmable logic input output (PLIO) interface nodes, removing the other nodes and all the port constraints:

 ```BASH
 {